Kidult: Modern usage

-Enormous successes of films such as Shrek and Harry Potter, of animated television series such as My Little Pony: Friendship Is Magic the target demographic of young girls, of young adult fiction books traditionally targeted for teenagers and the fact that Disneyland is among the world's top adult (without kids) vacation destinations seem to indicate that "kidulthood" is a rather mainstream phenomenon.
-Kidulthood also appears to exist on the Internet, with grown adults treating each other like children, especially in discussion on X (Twitter), by calling people "homegirl", "girlie", and "sweetie".
-And unlike puer aeternus, "rejuveniles" successfully marries adult responsibilities with non-adult interests.
+Enormous successes of films such as Shrek and Harry Potter, of animated television series such as My Little Pony: Friendship Is Magic targeted at young girls, of young adult fiction books traditionally targeted for teenagers and the fact that Disneyland is among the world's top adult (without kids) vacation destinations seem to indicate that "kidulthood" is a rather mainstream phenomenon.
+And unlike puer aeternus, "rejuveniles" successfully marry adult responsibilities with non-adult interests.
 When Christopher Noxon appeared on The Colbert Report on June 29, 2006, to promote his book Rejuvenile, he remarked that "There's a big difference between childish and childlike".
+This distinction is also made by Alemany Oliver and Belk in their interdisciplinary study of childlikeness.

 Karen Brooks has written about what she calls the "commodification of youth": entertainers sell "the teen spirit" to adults who in the past were called "young at heart".

 In South Korea, the buzzword was used in 2015, highlighting the market trend of increasing toy sales (such as drones and "electric wheels") to adults.
 Between 2020 and 2022, there was a reported 37% growth in toy sales in the United States, with adults purchasing more toys during the COVID-19 pandemic.
+In 2025, a survey conducted by Happinet suggested that Japan has around 5.35 million people aged 18–60 who fall into the so-called kidult demographic, estimating that the kidult market has reached 78 billion yen.

-Toy Sales in the USA surged 37% between 2020 and 2022 according to a Bloomberg study.
+Toy sales in the US surged 37% between 2020 and 2022 according to a Bloomberg study.
 Though toy industry executives initially attributed this surge to parents purchasing toys for children undergoing COVID lockdowns, a Toy Association survey found that 58% of adult respondents had also acquired toys and games for their personal use during this same period.

 More recently, the release of the Barbie movie in 2023 as well as the sudden popularity in the Barbiecore aesthetic and a general boost in adoration of the franchise has sparked a wave of people, specifically women, reconnecting with their youth and their childhoods.
 The overwhelming success of the film has led to an increase in adults attempting to "heal" their inner child, driven by nostalgia.